 The Tomalty Family takes your oral healthcare very seriously.
-With over 48 combined years of experience and two Boynton Beach locations, Doctors Sean, Jordan and Lorne Tomalty focus on a team approach to provide you with the highest quality treatment and extraordinary results.
+With over 48 combined years of experience and two Boynton Beach locations, Doctors Tomalty, Jordan and Lorne Tomalty focus on a team approach to provide you with the highest quality treatment and extraordinary results.
 This page is designed to answer some questions regarding a condition you might have or any treatment that you might need.
 If you have any additional questions for our doctors or staff please contact our office or schedule a no-charge consultation online, it’s that easy.
 That’s what we’re here for!

 Partial Dentures and Complete Dentures